tuproyecto/image-uploader-crop/README.md

 # image-uploader-crop
-cropper and uploader images that uses another libraries
+cropper and uploader of images that uses another libraries